MickGyver/vscode-amiga-blitzbasic/README.md

 ## Requirements

-A few command line tools are needed to enable all the features, I will add more information about those later.
+A few command line tools and batch files are needed to enable all the features, you can download them here: https://github.com/MickGyver/vscode-amiga-blitzbasic/blob/main/tools/vscode-amiga-blitzbasic2-tools.zip

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Syntax highlighting is still very limited.

 ## Release Notes

-### 0.0.1
+### 0.1.0

-Initial alpha release
+- Initial alpha release